-National and local governments sometimes implement price controls, which are legal minimum or maximum prices for specific goods or services, in an attempt to manage the economy by direct intervention.
-There are 2 types of price controls: price ceilings and price floors.
+National and local governments sometimes implement price controls, legal minimum or maximum prices for specific goods or services, to attempt managing the economy by direct intervention.
+Price controls can be price ceilings or price floors.
 A price ceiling is the legal maximum price for a good or service, while a price floor is the legal minimum price.
 Although both a price ceiling and a price floor can be imposed, the government usually only selects either a ceiling or a floor for particular goods or services.

-A price ceiling creates a shortage when the legal price is below the market equilibrium price, but has no effect on the quantity supplied if the legal price is above the market equilibrium price.
-A price ceiling below the market equilibrium price creates a shortage that causes consumers to compete vigorously for the limited supply.
-Supply is limited because suppliers are not getting the prices that would allow them to earn a profit.
+A price ceiling creates a shortage when the legal price is below the market equilibrium price, but has no effect on the quantity supplied if the legal price is above the market price.
+A price ceiling below the market price creates a shortage causing consumers to compete vigorously for the limited supply, limited because the quantity supplied declines with price.

-Likewise, since supply is proportional to price, a price floor creates excess supply if the legal price is above the market price.
+Likewise, since supply is proportional to price, a price floor creates excess supply if the legal price exceeds the market price.
 Suppliers are willing to supply more at the price floor than the market wants at that price.

 Example of a Price Ceiling: Rent Control